 RDA & LRM (online)

 RDA (Resource Description and Access) was introduced and implemented worldwide in 2014.
+A new revised version will be introduced in December 2020.
 It is the new cataloging standard that uses the concept of LRM (Library Reference Model).
 As an cataloger you will encounter these terms more and more.
 There has been published a lot about these new standards.
 In this course we will look at the practical side for you as an Information specialist or Librarian.

 This course is aimed at experienced cataloger who on a daily basis with deal creating records and assigning search entries in catalogs.